rubenhortas/awesome-htb-widget/README.md

 ## :star: Support

-If you find this widget useful you can star this repo.
+If you find this widget useful, please, consider starring this repository!